compiling-org/rust-fractal-shader-engine/docs/FEATURE_DEVELOPMENT_ROADMAP.md

 ## Conclusion

-This roadmap provides a comprehensive, phased approach to developing a professional fractal generation tool.
-By leveraging the existing WGSL Shader Studio foundation and following systematic development practices, we can deliver a high-quality application that meets all specified requirements while maintaining code quality and performance standards.
+This updated roadmap reflects the successful completion of the architecture migration phase and outlines the path forward for feature enhancement and optimization.
+By leveraging the modern Bevy engine and WGPU rendering pipeline, we have established a solid foundation for building a professional-grade fractal generation tool that meets all specified requirements while maintaining code quality and performance standards.

 The phased approach ensures manageable development cycles, early integration testing, and the ability to adjust based on progress and feedback.
+With the GUI framework migration complete, we can now focus on enhancing the core functionality and user experience.